 Alicia Wright is from Rome, Georgia.
-She holds a BA from Middlebury College; she lived in Brooklyn and worked at the Strand, as a literary scout, and as part of a publishing startup.
-She's been awarded a scholarship from the Bread Loaf Writers' Conference and fellowships at the Iowa Writers' Workshop.
-At present, she's a doctoral candidate in Creative Writing and Literature at the University of Denver.
+She attended Middlebury College; she's worked at the Strand, as a literary scout, and as part of a publishing startup.
+She's received support from the Bread Loaf Writers' Conference and fellowships from the Iowa Writers' Workshop.
+At present, she's a Ph.D. candidate in English & Literary Arts at the University of Denver, where she works on 20th + 21st century poetry and poetics and the ecopoetics of the U.S. Southeast.
+She was the 2020—2021 Denver Quarterly Editorial Fellow (Associate Editor), currently works as its Managing Editor, and is the founding editor of Annulet: A Journal of Poetics.

 New Delta Review: "Years Later I Buy Two of Your Paintings"